Table 2.1 contains the current grating inventory and

 Figure 2.5).
 The above calculations used camera-collimator

-angle and camera focal length in.
+and camera focal length

 Note also that one will be limited by the smaller